Kibō (ISS module)

 Kibō (きぼう), also known as the Japanese Experiment Module (JEM), is a Japanese science module for the International Space Station (ISS) developed by JAXA.
-It is the largest single ISS module, and is attached to the Harmony module.
+It is the largest single ISS pressurized module by volume, attached to the Harmony module, and the second largest space station module ever, after Skylab's core.
 The first two pieces of the module were launched on Space Shuttle missions STS-123 and STS-124.
 The third and final components were launched on STS-127.

 Components

 In initial configuration, Kibō consisted of six major elements: